Steven Spielberg a life in movies

 1974

-Universal releases The Sugarland Express, Spielberg’s first feature film shot specifically for theatrical exhibition, in the Spring of 1974.
-Concerning the attempts of a young couple of two-bit criminals to get their baby back from foster care, Sugarland is a drama (with plenty moments of levity still) that exemplifies Spielberg’s innate and deft handling of performance, visuals and the complicated mechanics of production while still in his 20s.
 The film was produced by Richard Zanuck and David Brown and stars Academy Award-winner Goldie Hawn, William Atherton, Michael Sacks, and Ben Johnson.
-Writing about the film for The New Yorker, critic Pauline Kael proclaimed, “Steven Spielberg could be that rarity among directors, a born entertainer—perhaps a new generation's Howard Hawks.
+Writing about the film for The New Yorker, critic Pauline Kael proclaimed, “Steven Spielberg could be that rarity among directors, a born entertainer—perhaps a new generation’s Howard Hawks.
 In terms of the pleasure that technical assurance gives an audience, [The Sugarland Express] is one of the most phenomenal debut films in the history of movies.”
 Spielberg’s next feature would change everything.

 1975

-Working once again with producers Zanuck and Brown, Spielberg directs one of the most grueling location shoots in all of cinema history, but lands the big fish and brings back the motion picture Jaws.
-Based on the best-selling book from author Peter Benchley, the movie burst into theaters on June 20, 1975, and helped redefine what the term “blockbuster” meant as audiences lined up to see the thrilling adventure again and again.
+Working once again with producers Zanuck and Brown, Spielberg directs one of the most gruelling location shoots in all of cinema history, but lands the big fish and brings back the motion picture Jaws.
+Based on the best-selling book from author Peter Benchley, the movie burst into theatres on June 20, 1975, and helped redefine what the term “blockbuster” meant as audiences lined up to see the thrilling adventure again and again.
 The “Summer of the Shark” (as Time magazine dubbed the must-see event movie) rocketed Jaws to breaking the $100 million mark in box-office receipts, making it the most successful movie to date.
 (It would go on to earn $471 million worldwide.)
 The movie also garners four Academy Award nominations including one for Best Picture, earning Oscars for Best Sound, Best Film Editing, and Best Music for John Williams’ instantly legendary score.

 Discussing with composer John Williams the finer points of marrying the grand sights to the magnificent score for Close Encounters of the Third Kind, during recording sessions for the film.